welguisz/advent-of-code/docs/year2015/day18/README.md

 ## Overview
 Difficult Level: Easy/Medium

-Input: Initial state of lights
+Input: Initial crucibleState of lights

 ## Part 1 and Part 2
 This puzzle is very similar to [Day 6, Probably a Fire Hazard](../day06/README.md).